-As part of the Silhouette Division, this match is conducted on the second Sunday of the month, March thru November, at the Silhouette Range.
+As part of the Silhouette Division, this match is an NRA approved match and is conducted on the first Saturday of the month, March thru October, at the Silhouette Range.
 The rifles used are the traditional type in use during the 1870-1900 time period - strictly black powder and lead alloy bullets.
 No gas checks or jacketed bullets allowed.
 The only black powder substitute allowed is Pyrodex.

 Rifles common to the era are: the 1874-1875 Sharps, 1885 Winchester, Remington Rolling-Blocks, and Stevens 44,1-1/2.
 There are many more rifles, too many to list here, suitable for this type shooting.
 Modern reproductions are acceptable.

 Calibers most commonly in use are the .40-65 Winchester and the .45-70 Winchester.
 You will also see the .38-55 Winchester, .38-50 Remington Hepburn, .40-70 Sharps Straight, and the .45-90 Winchester.

 Normally, sighting equipment consists of a tang mounted vernier rear and a globe type front sight using interchangeable inserts.
 Apertures or post are the most common.

 There is also a scope category.
 Scopes are of the traditional style in use during the 1860-1900 time frame.
 There are three (3) or four (4) brands available.
 OKC Gun Club member Dan Zimmerman of DZ Arms produces world renowned scopes and BPCR rifles.

 The targets are of steel plate, cut to resemble full sized animals: